Villano de Las Encartaciones: Characteristics

-Dogs stand some 57 cm at the withers, bitches about 55 cm.
+Dogs stand some 57±– cm at the withers, bitches about 55±– cm.
+The coat hair is hard, straight and short – between 1±and cm long – and forms a dense coat which lies close to the body.
+The colour is brindled fawn, ranging from pale to dark.

 Use

 The traditional use of the dogs is in management of the Monchina breed of cattle of Cantabria and the Paìs Vasco, and particularly to assist with bringing the cattle down from the mountain pastures between October and December.
 The association between the dog breed and the cattle breed is so close that it has been said that "one breed could not exist without the other".

-The Villano is also used for boar hunting, given its qualities as a catch dog.
+In the twenty-first century it may also be kept as a companion dog.